How much do ALL-ON-4 Implants cost?

-Why would thousands of people in the US has paid about $23,000 for ALL-ON-4?
-Most people dislike dentures due to struggles with slipping/shifting, demanding maintenance requirements and food restrictions.
+Why would thousands of people in the US has paid about $24,000 for ALL-ON-4 Implants.
+Most people dislike removable dentures due to struggles with slipping, shifting, demanding high maintenance requirements and food restrictions.

 The ALL-ON-4 procedure for teeth in a day or same day offers patients a more affordable and permanent solution to this problem, as a complete upper or lower arch of teeth can be supported by four optimally placed dental implants – often for less than $25,000.